International-Data-Spaces-Association/ids-specification/negotiation/contract.negotiation.binding.https.md

 The consumer must include the `providerPid` and `consumerPid`.
 The consumer must include either the `offer` or `offerId` property.

-If the message is successfully processed, the provider connector must return and HTTP 200 (OK) response.
+If the message is successfully processed, the provider [Connector](../model/terminology.md#connector--data-service-) must return and HTTP 200 (OK) response.
 The response body is not specified and clients are not required to process it.

 ### 2.7 The provider `negotiations/:providerPid/events` resource

 #### 2.7.1 POST

-A consumer connector can POST a [ContractNegotiationEventMessage](./message/contract-negotiation-event-message.json) to `negotiations/:providerPid/events` to accept the current provider [Offer](../model/terminology.md#offer).
+A consumer [Connector](../model/terminology.md#connector--data-service-) can POST a [ContractNegotiationEventMessage](./message/contract-negotiation-event-message.json) to `negotiations/:providerPid/events` to accept the current provider [Offer](../model/terminology.md#offer).
 If the negotiation state is successfully transitioned, the provider must return HTTP code 200 (OK).
 The response body is not specified and clients are not required to process it.